nferhat/fht-compositor/docs/getting-started/example-nix-setup.md

   programs = {
     dconf.enable = true; # required for dbus and GTK theming
-    # Enabling the compositor here will ensure that the .desktop files are correctly created
+    # Enabling the compositor here will ensure that the .desktop files are correctly created.
-    # and a UWSM session is instanciated.
-You'll find it with the name 'fht-compositor (UWSM)'
-    fht-compositor = { enable = true; withUWSM = true; };
+    fht-compositor = { enable = true; };
   };

   services = {